 Property Tax Exemptions For Disabled Veterans By State

-Not limited to veterans only, this Alabama State tax break exempts qualified applicants from ad valorem taxation of a home and “an adjacent 160 acres” for those who are permanently and totally disabled, or who is 65 years of age or older and has a net annual income of $12,000.00 or less for income tax purposes from the previous year.
+Not limited to veterans only, the ad valorem tax break exempts qualified applicants from ad valorem taxation of a home and “an adjacent 160 acres” for those who are permanently and totally disabled, or who is 65 years of age or older and has a net annual income of $12,000.00 or less for income tax purposes from the previous year.

-Another Alabama tax break allows ad valorem tax exemption for the home of veterans who used a specially adapted housing grant to modify the home as long as that home is “owned and occupied as a home by the veteran or his/her un-remarried widow/er.”
+The tax break for specially Adapted Housing allows ad valorem tax exemption for the home of veterans who used a specially adapted housing grant to modify the home as long as that home is “owned and occupied as a home by the veteran or his/her un-remarried widow/er.”